nim-lang/Nim/doc/manual.md

 The `if` statement is a simple way to make a branch in the control flow:
 The expression after the keyword `if` is evaluated, if it is true the corresponding statements after the `:` are executed.
-Otherwise the expression after the `elif` is evaluated (if there is an `elif` branch), if it is true the corresponding statements after the `:` are executed.
+Otherwise, the expression after the `elif` is evaluated (if there is an `elif` branch), if it is true the corresponding statements after the `:` are executed.
 This goes on until the last `elif`.
 If all